 The figure below illustrates the advantages of supplementing with free-form essential amino acid mixtures when it comes to spiking muscle protein synthesis.
 Participants supplemented with three different doses—3.6 grams, 6.7 grams, and 15 grams—of a balanced mixture of all the free-form essential amino acids.
 Researchers then compared the results to those produced by 15 grams of whey protein and to those of a partial essential amino acid mixture of only branched-chained amino acids (BCAAs).
 An amino acid powder supplement formulated with all essential amino acids is the clear muscle protein synthesis booster.

 We can see how the increase in muscle protein synthesis is more responsive to essential amino acids.
 The ratios of essential amino acids in amino acid powders can also be optimized.
 A properly formulated essential amino acid supplement can be 3 times as effective as a whey protein powder supplement.
 In fact, Amino Co's Athletic Performance EAA supplement is clinically proven to prompt 4 times the peak muscle response of testosterone or HGH.

 Combining Amino Acids and Protein Powder for Optimal Results

-While essential amino acids are more potent than whey protein, there are advantages to combining aminos with whey as part of a muscle-building amino acid powder supplement.
+While essential amino acids are more potent than whey protein, there are advantages to combining aminos with whey as part of a muscle-building amino acid powder supplement, as we did with Heal, our Surgical Recovery blend.
 Whey protein is digested over a longer time frame than free-form essential amino acids are, and, as far as intact proteins go, has a good balance of essential amino acids (about 45% of the total).